rks101/latex/README.md

 ----

 **Note on Bibliography**
-Make sure .tex (mani latex source), .bib (bibliography entries), and .bst (bibliography style) files are in the same directory.
+Make sure .tex (main latex source), .bib (bibliography entries), and .bst (bibliography style) files are in the same directory.
 The following sequence can be handy.

 ```
 \documentclass{article}